Insulin resistance: Adaptive explanations

 Some scholars go as far as to claim that neither insulin resistance, nor obesity really are metabolic disorders per se, but simply adaptive responses to sustained caloric surplus, intended to protect bodily organs from lipotoxicity (unsafe levels of lipids in the bloodstream and tissues): "Obesity should therefore not be regarded as a pathology or disease, but rather as the normal, physiologic response to sustained caloric surplus...
 As a consequence of the high level of lipid accumulation in insulin target tissues including skeletal muscle and liver, it has been suggested that exclusion of glucose from lipid-laden cells is a compensatory defense against further accumulation of lipogenic substrate."

 Other prevailing thoughts that insulin resistance can be an evolutionary adaptation include the thrifty gene hypothesis.
 This hypothesis raises the point that if there is a genetic component to insulin resistance and Type 2 diabetes, these phenotypes should be selected against.
 Yet, there has been an increase in mean insulin resistance in both the normoglycemic population as well as the diabetic population.

 J.V.
 Neel posits that in ancient human ancestors, during periods of heightened famine, genes facilitating increased glucose storage would have conferred an advantage.
 However, in today's modern environment, this is no longer the case.

 Evidence contradicts Neel's hypothesis in studies of the Pima Indians, which suggest that individuals with higher insulin sensitivity tended to have higher weights, whereas those with insulin resistance tended to weigh less on average within this demographic.

 Modern hypotheses propose that insulin metabolism serves as a socio-ecological adaptation, with insulin serving as the mechanism for allocating energy to different body components and insulin sensitivity being an adaptation to regulate this energy allocation.
 The Behavioral Switch Hypothesis suggests that insulin resistance leads to two methods of altering reproductive and behavioral strategies.
 These strategies are termed "r to K" and "soldier to diplomat".
 The "r to K" strategy involves directing insulin through the placenta to the fetus, resulting in weight gain in the fetus but not the mother, indicating an increase in parental investment (K strategy).
 In the "soldier to diplomat" strategy, the insensitivity of skeletal muscle to insulin could redirect glucose to the brain, which does not require insulin receptors.
 This has been shown to enhance cognitive development across various studies.

+Research

+Both acute and chronic stress are under preliminary research for the potential to participate in insulin resistance.

+Experimental approaches for insulin resistance are under investigation, including stem cell-based therapies, extracellular vesicles such as exosomes, pharmacological combinations, and tissue-engineering platforms; however, these strategies remain primarily in the research stage and are not established standard treatments.